Last week we did a day trip up Highway 11 and across Highway 60 to Algonquin Park.

-What I failed to put into that blog entry was apparently Ontario Parks staff, at least those working in Algonquin don’t want people stealing the trees.
+What I failed to put into that post was apparently Ontario Parks staff, at least those working in Algonquin don’t want people stealing the trees.
 The trees are now heavily chained to prevent theft.

 But, in all my years of going to “The Park”, I’ve never heard of “don’t steal the trees.”

-I can see why, there has never been any reporting of this in main stream media(MSM) or any real media; well, credible media outlets anyways.
-I did see something about it on-line a while back.
-However, like many stories it was over-shadowed by cute puppy and silly cat videos.
+There has never been any reporting of these outrageous acts of blatant theft in mainstream media(MSM) or any real media……….well, credible media outlets anyways.
+I did see something about it online a while back.
+However, like many stories, it was overshadowed by a cute puppy and silly cat videos.

 I actually think it is a bit much to have to chain up a tree to keep it from being stolen.

-What happens next I can’t even think.
+What happens next I don’t even want to think about.
 It was so hard just to write down these few:

 - no backcountry trips because there would be no place to hang your food

-- where would raccoons scamper off to after raiding the food from your campsite, due to the fact you had no place to hang it.
+- where would raccoons scamper off to after raiding the food from your campsite( due to the fact you had no place to hang your food bag).
 See, kind of a double whammy here.
-No trees for them to climb and no tree to hang food.
+No trees for them to climb and no trees to hang your food.
 You’ll get it later!